 The Marketing Takeaways

-Now here’s the key marketing takeaways.
+Now here are the key marketing takeaways.

 1. Fight Flight

 Flight is waaaay overrated.
 Think about it.
 You’re an apex predator – the apex predator of planet earth, right?
 There’s absolutely no need to run from hard work or a bunch of debt.
 The mountain in Blake’s case was debt.
 What’s your marketing mountain?
 Is it fine-tuning your referral system?
 Reaching more new patients online?
 Knuckling down to shovel some cash or hard work at a marketing campaign?

 Think of those problems as your enemy.
 And you know.
 Win.

 According to this white paper from ProSites, dentists are currently experiencing some major shifts in the industry, most of them caused by the changes in marketing through social media, mobile devices, and the spike in the number of people who have constant internet access.

 Thanks to those major game-changers, 3 new enemies have evolved:

 More marketing competition.
 Less money spent by consumers and an anemic attention span is forcing people to flood the market with noise, thinking that whoever screams the loudest and most often gets the most.
 Standing out in this saturation is becoming increasingly difficult.